-3.19 Monthly Safety Meetings & Employee Roundtable Discussions
+Monthly Safety Meetings & Employee Roundtable Discussions

 On the last Friday of each month, Chief Carriers hosts a free employee lunch followed by roundtable meeting in which all Chief Carrier employees are encouraged to attend.
 Agendas for each meeting will be set ahead of time.
 The discussions usually center on safety, maintenance and other "hot" topics in the company or industry.
 We also regularly solicit topics from drivers and staff, so we focus on what is important to you!
-While voluntary, drivers are encouraged to attend a minimum of six meetings per year to share your experiences and opinions with the team.
+These meetings are very informative, and it will be to your benefit to attend all.
 Safety meetings and roundtables can be attended in person or by live video conference.